md685-njit/Assignment-2/cs690-a2-ask-the-code/HANDOUT.md

 ### Step 5.
 Measure it (45 minutes)

-Slides 24 and 25 (tokens are the bill; stuffing everything in fails) and 58 to 61 (measure, then find whose fault it is).
+In lecture we covered why tokens are the bill and why stuffing everything in fails, and how to measure a wrong answer and decide whose fault it is.

 1. Run three experiments.
 Each asks the AI all ten questions, with different code in the prompt: